Alec12/portfolio/README.md

     - Built an ensemble classification model using Random Forests, Boosting, Stepwise Regression, Logistic Regression, and Neural Network techniques, achieving actionable insights for campaign success prediction and marketing guidance for creators.

   - **Business Planning for Startups (BPS) | Sonoma, CA (Co-Founder) | April 2016 – August 2018**

-    &nbsp;_*BPS is a pro-bono consulting organization specializing in launch and growth strategies for startups in the Bay Area_
+    &nbsp;&nbsp;_*BPS is a pro-bono consulting organization specializing in launch and growth strategies for startups in the Bay Area_
     - Designed comprehensive startup launch plans that include long-term objectives, implementation strategies, and industry/competitor analysis for key stakeholders in companies like River Rock Casino and Lucas Marketing & Media
     - Analyzed current and forecasted startup growth patterns to set revenue milestones, marketing strategies, and pro-forma income statements based on current company assets